1964 in the Vietnam War: December

+Junta leader Khánh led a group of military officers called the "Young Turks" comprising Air Marshal Nguyễn Cao Kỳ, I Corps commander General Nguyễn Chánh Thi and IV Corps commander Thiệu, in a coup.
+They dissolved the civilian High National Council, arrested a number of military officers and civilian officials, and created an Armed Forces Council.
+Hương remained as Prime Minister.
+Taylor was outraged by the coup, berating Khánh and the Young Turks who, he said, had acted "without consulting with U.S. representatives and in disregarding our advice on important matters."

 A Cambodian diplomat in Hanoi reported that "Anti-aircraft guns have been positioned on rooftops, and people are busy digging trenches in the streets."
 Author Pierre Asselin later said, "Although Americans did not know it at the time, the Vietnam War had begun."